jle-quel/PeerToPeer/README.md

 - Every peer will respond to the new peer, with his header
 - Then the new peer will launch the network cycle to self repair the network if peer disconnect or else

+The network is scalable for a mid-network, and works only, for now, on local network ETHERNET/WIFI

 ## Author

 Jefferson Le Quellec